 Hopefully, our donation will help them realise their objectives and help those who need it most!

-The LifeHouse is currently seeing unprecedented demand for their services, and this has only been heightened by the pandemic.
+The LifeHouse is currently seeing unprecedented demand for its services, and this has only been heightened by the pandemic.

 Many people in our local community are in need of their help and support, with as many as 200 people a week dropping in for their hot meals and takeaway food parcels!